16.4.19

 TOYAH: (on the phone) Hello!
 How are you doing?

-STEVE: I'm fine, as bubbly as I expected you to be when I knew that you were going to be on the programme today
+STEVE: I'm fine.
+You're as bubbly as I expected you to be when I knew that you were going to be on the programme today

 TOYAH: Well, thank you!
 (Steve laughs) I do bubbly very well

-STEVE: You see, for me, once again I'm speaking to somebody – I have a lot of your work in my loft in flight cases (laughs)
+STEVE: I have a lot of your work in my loft in flight cases (laughs)

 TOYAH: Well, I think it's time you go up into your loft and you get it all out again

-TOYAH: Vinyl is just the phenomena of today isn't it - because vinyl is selling more than every other product at the moment
+TOYAH: Vinyl is just the phenomena of today, isn't it?
+Vinyl is selling more than every other product at the moment

 STEVE: It's amazing that there is a generation right now that don't realise that that was the norm